adlnet/xAPI-Spec/CONTRIBUTING.md

 <a name='suggest-solution'/>
 # Suggest a solution
 The second most helpful and second easiest way to contribute to the specification is to suggest a solution to an issue that has been raised.
-Ideally the person who raises the issue will propose a solution, but this does not always happen and others may have concerns about the proposal.
+Ideally the person who raises the issue will propose a solution, but this does not always happen and you may be able to improve a suggestion.

 To suggest a solution to an issue you should: